UBS boss seeks board backing for overhaul

-SINGAPORE/ZURICH UBS UBSN.VX Chief Executive Oswald Gruebel will ask the Swiss bank's board to back plans for a radical overhaul of investment banking under his leadership at a meeting in Singapore, after unauthorized trading caused a $2.3 billion (1.4 billion pounds) loss.
+ZURICH/SINGAPORE UBS UBSN.VX Chief Executive Oswald Gruebel will ask the Swiss bank's board to back a radical overhaul of its investment bank at a meeting in Singapore this week, after unauthorized trading caused a $2.3 billion (1.46 billion pound) loss.

-The UBS board meets in Singapore on Wednesday and Thursday for one of the four regular meetings it holds every year and strategic changes to the investment bank are on the agenda, said several sources with direct knowledge of the plans.
+The UBS board is due to meet in Singapore on Wednesday and Thursday for one of the four regular meetings it holds every year, said two sources with direct knowledge of the arrangements.

-The bank's biggest shareholder, Singapore-based sovereign wealth fund GIC, said it had discussed the alleged fraud with UBS management, adding it was disappointed by the case and urged UBS to take "firm" action to restore confidence.
+"Of course the investment bank matter will be discussed and the way forward," a UBS insider said.

-GIC, which has a 6.4 percent stake in UBS and has lost about 77 percent of its 11 billion Swiss franc investment in the bank, said it had sought details on how UBS was tightening controls.
+The meeting in Singapore has the added benefit that the Singapore sovereign wealth fund GIC, which is UBS's biggest shareholder with a 6.4 percent stake, can be consulted.

 Gruebel said on Sunday he would "bear the consequences" of the $2.3 billion trading loss that was discovered last week but did not want to quit, adding the affair would influence the future strategy of the investment bank.